Shi12056/FactorSAR/simulation/README.md

 - **`results/`**: Contains simulation data and estimation results generated during the experiments.

-## Requirements

-Before running the following scripts, you need python==3.12.4 and the following python packages:
-- numpy=2.0.0
-- pandas=2.2.2
-- scipy=1.14.0
-- statsmodels=0.14.5
-- seaborn=0.13.2
-- scikit-learn=1.5.0
-- ray=2.48.0
-- matplotlib=3.9.0

-For your ease, my conda environment is exported as file.
-You can easily restore the environment by typing command:

-    conda env create -f environment.yaml

-It would take you about ten minutes to download all necessary python packages.

 ## Structure

 ### 1. Uniform Consistency of CMLEs